Alexander Plekhanov is a Director for Transition Impact and Global Economics at the EBRD Office of the Chief Economist.

-Fisman, Raymond, Tea Gamtkitsulashvil, Sergei Guriev, Carolin Ioramashvili and Alexander Plekhanov, 2021, “Corruption and Firm Growth: Evidence from around the World”, EBRD Working Paper 255.
+Fisman, Raymond, Sergei Guriev, Carolin Ioramashvili and Alexander Plekhanov, 2021, "Corruption and Firm Growth: Evidence from around the World", Centre for Economic Policy Research Discussion Paper 16060.

 Gamtkitsulashvili, Tea, Alexander Plekhanov and Alexander Stepanov, 2021, “Killing two birds with one stone?
 Sound investment with social impact”, EBRD Working Paper 253.

 Koczan, Zsoka, and Alexander Plekhanov, 2021, "Scarred for life?
 Recession experiences, beliefs and the state", EBRD Working Paper 261.